 Yews grow slowly and are long-lived plants that can be pruned in late winter or early spring to maintain its size, followed by pruning again in mid-June.

-For successful pruning, remember to identify what species of evergreen you are planning to prune and prepare the right pruning tools.
-Make sure your pair of pruning shears or loppers are sharp, easy to handle and reliable for pruning different species of evergreens.
+To prune successfully, remember to identify what species of evergreen you are planning to prune and prepare the right tools.
+Make sure your pair of pruning shears or loppers are sharp, easy to handle and reliable for handling different species of evergreens.

 Here at Haus & Garten, we understand the demand for premium-grade pruning tools that gardeners can use to prune different plants.
 Whether you're dealing with light or heavy pruning, there is a tool designed to give you the ease, optimal comfort and precision for your pruning tasks.
 With our range of tools in your garden shed, pruning your evergreens will be so much easier than before!